Self-hosted runtime control for agent actions

 Core capabilities

-TrapDefense stays focused on the controls teams need first: outbound policy enforcement, sensitive-data protection, rollout safety, and auditability across agent execution paths.
+TrapDefense stays focused on the controls teams need first: action visibility, outbound policy enforcement, sensitive-data protection, rollout safety, and auditability across agent execution paths.

 01